 Gregory H. Perino Archaeological Study Area

-Its intricate designs serve as symbols of Caddoan cosmology.
-Frogs, turtles, alligators and snakes represent the beneath world.
-Bears and other mammals depict the middle world or the world of man; birds symbolize the above world.
-The vessel itself also represents the world.
-Its base symbolizes the beneath, the body depicts the middle and the neck represents the above.
+Many ceramics featured elaborate symbols of Caddoan cosmology.
+Frogs, turtles, alligators and snakes symbolized the beneath world.
+Bears and other mammals depicted the middle world or the world of man.
+Finally, birds represented the above world.
+The vessels themselves were symbolic of the world.
+Their bases represented the beneath, while the bodies depicted the middle and the necks symbolized the above.